miladyboy/wingman/tasks/Tasks.md

 [ ] Add "global data" preferences for the guy, what they're looking for, ways to connect to the girls with commonalities.
 [ ] The last chat you interacted with should move to the top on the left.
 [ ] Hacer que el bot responda en Markdown.
-[ ] Refreshing when in the app should open either the last conversation you had open, or at least the first chat.
 [ ] Agregar tracking para visitantes y usuarios.
 [ ] Agregar feedback loop de los usuarios.
 Que sea muy facil ayudarnos a mejorar.
+[ ] Implement a free trial to the stripe membership.
 [ ] Fijarme que el flujo de aprovar email funcione correctamente.

 Doing
-[ ] Add Stripe integration for payments.
+[ ] Refreshing when in the app should open either the last conversation you had open, or at least the first chat.
+[ ] Remove text that says that the backend is reviewing your subscription state.

 Done
 [x] Implementar API de streaming